Our first solar array was installed in January 2021. Help us fund a second array.

 Our solar installation will reduce the carbon footprint of our school, while also reducing the carbon footprint of the nation.

-You can donate your panel in one of many ways
+You can donate your panel in one of two ways

 Please include: your name, reference: Solar